Eigenstate Thermalization in the Two-Site SYK and SYK Chain Models: acknowledgments

 \section{acknowledgments}

 I would like to thank Mohsen Alishahiha for especial inspiration, valuable discussions, and fruitful comments.
-I also thank Mark Srednicki, Manuel Vielma, Mohammad Hassan Vahidinia, Hamid Afshar, Seyed Hamed Aboutalebi, Julian Sonner, and Mahdieh Piranaghl for fruitful discussions.
+I also thank Mark Srednicki, Manuel Vielma, Mohammad Hassan Vahidinia, Hamid Afshar, Seyed Hamed Aboutalebi, Julian Sonner, Davoud Nasr Esfahani, Abolhassan Vaezi, Mohammad Sadegh Vaezi, and Mahdieh Piranaghl for fruitful discussions.
 I especially acknowledge Junyu Lin for his precious help with the code at an early stage.
-I would like to thank members of the IPM Turin Cloud Services (turin.ipm.ir) for delivering part of the computing power to run the simulation.
-I also acknowledge Pasargad Institute for Advanced Innovative Solutions (PIAIS) under supporting grant scheme (Project SG1RHE2104-01) for support and providing the other part of the computing power for the project.
+I would like to thank members of the IPM Turin Cloud Services (turin.ipm.ir) for delivering part of the computing power to run the simulations.